AI Prompt

 I am integrating the Gleam iOS SDK into an iOS app.
 Please implement the integration directly in this codebase.

-Use only the supported Gleam SDK v1 surfaces needed for this integration: Portal WebView UI, anonymous sessions, signed identity, announcements, notification inbox, notification preferences, APNs device-token registration, logout unregister, and notification deep-link routing.
+Use only the supported Gleam SDK v1 surfaces needed for this integration: Portal WebView UI, native feedback Data API, custom announcement and notification APIs, anonymous sessions, signed identity, notification preferences, APNs device-token registration, server-sent test push, logout unregister, and notification deep-link routing.

 Package: